Batman: Golden Age

-Golden, Silver and Bronze Ages
+Silver and Bronze Ages

-Batman debuted in Detective Comics #27 in 1939.
-Early stories were dark, featuring a Batman who did not shy away from killing.
-The character quickly became popular, leading to his own solo title in 1940.
-Robin, Batman's sidekick, was introduced in 1940, lightening the tone and boosting sales.
-Over the next few years, Batman's rogues' gallery expanded with iconic villains like the Joker and Catwoman.

 The 1950s saw Batman in lighter, science fiction-influenced stories.
+Mr. Freeze was introduced to his rogue's gallery in this period.
 However, declining sales led to a 1964 revamp by editor Julius Schwartz, who returned Batman to his detective roots and updated his appearance.
+Barbara Gordon was a significant new supporting character at this time.
 The 1966 Batman TV series introduced a campy, humorous tone, which was reflected in the comics until its cancellation in 1968.
+Poison Ivy first appeared in Batman comics in that year.

 In the 1970s, writers Dennis O'Neil and Neal Adams restored Batman's dark, gritty nature, a trend that continued despite fluctuating sales.
+The 1970s restored the characterization of the Joker as a homicidal psychopath.
+The period also introduced Ra's al Ghul, a centuries-old terrorist who knows Batman's secret identity, and his daughter, the seductive Talia al Ghul.
+In the 1980s, the original Robin, Dick Grayson, established independence from Batman and adopted the name Nightwing.

-Modern Age and reboots
+Modern Age

 In the Modern Age of Comic Books Batman comics have undergone significant transformations, reflecting changing storytelling trends and audience interests.
 Beginning with seminal works like The Dark Knight Returns in the 1980s, which reintroduced Batman in a grittier, more mature context, the character's narrative evolved to explore deeper themes and darker tones.
-This period also saw the exploration of Batman's origins and psyche through works like Batman: Year One,' and Batman: The Killing Joke, which delved into the complexities of heroism and villainy.
-In the 1990s, storylines such as "Knightfall" introduced new adversaries like Bane, who physically and mentally challenged Batman, leading to a temporary replacement by Jean-Paul Valley.
-The aftermath of an earthquake in "No Man's Land" depicted Gotham City in chaos, further pushing Batman to new limits of heroism and survival.
-Entering the 21st century, Grant Morrison's influential run introduced Damian Wayne as Batman's son and heir, bringing familial dynamics and a new generation of challenges to the forefront.
-Morrison's storytelling also delved into surreal and existential themes, such as in Batman R.I.P. and Final Crisis, which tested Batman's resolve and sanity against cosmic threats and personal demons.
+This period also saw the exploration of Batman's origins and psyche in Batman: Year One,' Batman: The Killing Joke, and Arkham Asylum: A Serious House on Serious Earth.
+Batman collaborated with a second Robin, Jason Todd, who had a troubled past.
+In the story arc "A Death in the Family" (1988), Todd is murdered by the Joker.

+In the 1990s, Batman teamed up with a new Robin, Tim Drake.
+"Knightfall" (1993–1994) introduced Bane, who physically and mentally challenged Batman, leading to a temporary replacement by Jean-Paul Valley.
+The aftermath of an earthquake in "No Man's Land" (1999) depicted Gotham City in chaos, pushing Batman to his limits.
+Entering the 21st century, Grant Morrison's run introduced Damian Wayne as Batman's son and heir.
+Morrison's storytelling also delved into surreal and existential themes, such as in Batman R.I.P.
+(2008) and Final Crisis (2008).
 The New 52 reboot in 2011 refreshed Batman's continuity while preserving core elements of his character.
-This era introduced modern interpretations of classic storylines, like Night of the Owls, where Batman confronts the Court of Owls, a clandestine society controlling Gotham for centuries.
-The chilling return of the Joker in "Death of the Family" explored the intricate relationships within Batman's extended family of allies and adversaries.
-More recent developments under DC Rebirth and Infinite Frontier have continued to evolve Batman's universe, exploring new characters like Gotham and Gotham Girl, and tackling contemporary issues within the context of Gotham City's ever-evolving landscape of crime and heroism.
+In Night of the Owls (2012), by Scott Snyder, Batman confronts the Court of Owls, a clandestine society that has been controlling Gotham for centuries.
+In 2024, Snyder wrote a new series featuring an alternate Batman, Absolute Batman, which was particularly successful, commercially.